openthread/ot-ns/cli/README.md

 watch default [<LogLevel>]
 ```

-This can be useful for interactive debugging or
-inspection of a node's behavior.
+The log entries of nodes are displayed in the CLI.
+This can be useful for interactive debugging or inspection of a
+node's behavior.
+The watch function is mostly independent from the OT node's log file: entries that are not displayed,
+are typically still written to the OT node log file.

 * To see all nodes currently being watched, use "watch" without parameters.
+* Any log entries that are displayed due to watch, are also written to the OT node log file (if active).
 * With the below examples, watching a node will only display OT stack log messages from level Info (I) or up.
 To see Debug (D)
   messages, or only Warn (W) or Error/Critical (C) messages, use the `<LogLevel>` parameter as shown further down.